swipswaps/objectiv-analytics/analysis/README.md

 # Objectiv Analysis

-## Setup Objectiv for data analysis
+## Start modeling with Objectiv
-Clone this repository and install the following packages with `pip install -e` from the root of the
+Clone this repository and install the following packages with `pip install -e` from the root of the repository.
+The Bach package requires a local installation of postgres.
-repository:
 ```bash
 pip install -e bach
 pip install -e analysis/bach_open_taxonomy
 ```

-You can now import the package and work with your data in python.
+You can now import the package and work with your data in a Jupyter notebook.
 This can be done with the ObjectivFrame object.
+The object can be instantiated as follows, where the `db_url` and `table_name` should be adjusted depending on where the data is stored and how to access it.
 ```python
 from bach_open_taxonomy import ObjectivFrame
 of = ObjectivFrame.from_objectiv_data(db_url='postgresql://user:pass@localhost:5432/database',